FarazNadeem22/Polymorphism/readme.md

 Interfaces:
 ----------
-An abstract class that contains only abstract methods then that is called and interface.
+An abstract class that contains only abstract methods is called an interface.